nrshaidat/pathway/README.md

-        -Styling and adding functionality to front end (pathway boxes and arrows) -Extensive debugging of all parts (db, algo & frontend) -Setting up login, login as guest, and sign up routing CORRECTLY
+        -Styling and adding functionality to front end (pathway boxes and arrows) -Extensive debugging of all parts (db, algo & frontend) -Setting up login, login as guest, and sign up routing CORRECTLY -Made the three unique pathways in pathway program

 	Mel:
         -Critical Review scraping